modernben/forge-docs/1.0/servers/load-balancing.md

 You can learn more about how Nginx load balancers work [here](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/#method).
 :::

+### Server Weights

+Each server that makes up a load balancer can be configured with different weights, indicating that some servers should serve more traffic than others.
+For example, if you had two servers in your load balancer, one with a weight of 5 and the other with 1, then the first server would be sent five out of every six requests made to the load balancer.

+### Backup Servers

+Individual servers can be marked as a **backup**, which by default will recieve no traffic.
+Only when all other servers in the load balancer are down, will the backup become active.

+### Pause

+You may pause traffic to a specific server being managed by the balancer.
+While paused, the selected server will no longer serve incoming traffic.
+You may unpause the server at any time.

+This is different from entirely removing it from the load balancer pool, because when you want to bring it back, you'll need to re-enter the configuration of weight and flagging it as a backup server etc.

 ## Removing Servers From Load Balancers

 Servers can be removed from a "Balanced Server" at any time from the server's detail page.